The Commonplace

 0.09

 This work takes a foundational step toward dignified human-AI interaction futures by balancing productivity with the preservation of human expertise.
-Skill Obsolescence positive high balance between productivity and preservation of expertise
+Skill Obsolescence positive balance between productivity and preservation of expertise

 0.03